in-toto/attestation/spec/predicates/human-review-vcs.md

 ### Fields

-`reviewer` _array of reviewer objects, _required_
+`reviewers` _array of ResourceDescriptor_, _required_

 Indicates uniquely the identity of one or more reviewers.
 MUST NOT be used over the attestation's signature to validate the source of the attestation.
-This field supports scenarios where the attestation is issued and signed by the VCS system.
+This field enables scenarios where the attestation is issued and signed by the VCS review system.
 Each entry must include immutable information that is always mapped to the reviewer.
-The reviewer object is not explicitly defined as it specific to the VCS system.
+The digest may be skipped in the ResourceDescriptor, using the name and URI fields to record the username and immutable ID.

 `reviewLink` _URI_, _optional_